KickItLikeShika/KickItLikeShika.github.io/_posts/2024-07-24-how-to-fine-tune-llama-3-models-using-LoRA.md

 **5. Prepare Training Datasets**

-First, we need to create our train, validation and test splits to evaluate the model during training, and test it afterwards
+First, we need to create our training, validation, and test splits to evaluate the model during training and test it afterward
 ```py
 from sklearn.model_selection import train_test_split